mmsaki/dog-registry-blockchain-app/README.md

 - Setting up smart contracts to work with our idea
     - Problems with struct having too many variables giving **"Stack too deep"** solidity error.
         - Cleared the error by reducing amounts of variable used
-    - Implimenting NFTs to our project
+    - Implementing NFTs to our project
-    - Implimenting a trading capabilities to our dog NFTs
+    - Implementing a trading capabilities to our dog NFTs
 - Getting project done within a short period of time
 - Splitting project work load with team members